holyhope/wims/wims/public_html/themes/_packages/readme.md

-We use `Bower` to automatically download JS packages/plugins, And then we use `Grunt` to perform special tasks (concat, minify, ...)
+We use `Bower` to automatically download JS packages/plugins, And then we use `Grunt` to perform special tasks (concat, minify, verify ...)

 # Installation
 --------------